shpaw415/bunext/README.md

 ## Bypass request

-To make a custom Response in _config/onRequest.ts_, return (Response or async Response) to bypass the default behaviour, or return undefined to use the default behaviour.
+To make a custom Response in _config/onRequest.ts_, return (Response or async Response) to bypass the default behavior, or return undefined to use the default behavior.

 ## API Endpoint